NavyaG-lab/Tech-writer/hausmeister/on_call_runbook.md

 ### Riverbend - kafka lag above threshold

 This alert means that [Riverbend](https://github.com/nubank/riverbend) is not consuming messages on at least one partition on the prototype.
 This is usually caused by one of two things: either Riverbend is under-provisioned, or one of the consumers/partitions got temporarily stuck somehow.
+A third event that can create a significant lag, which is related to the previous one, is that we might have a series whose messages are too big and therefore are not being processed.

 #### Solution